New bill seeks to assert state’s right to oppose federal action it deems ‘unconstitutional’ - NewsBreak

 The text of the bill states its purpose is to “aid the people and the government of this state in the implementation and enforcement of the various provisions of the Constitution of the United States that expressly limit federal power and federal jurisdiction.”

-According to the bill, “nullification” of any unconstitutional federal action would involve the state making an official declaration of the following:
+According to the bill, “nullification” of any unconstitutional federal action would involved the state making an official declaration of the following:

 - A specific federal action has exceeded the prescribed authority under the United States Constitution;